Bali - Kuta, Legian, Seminyak

 Some believe that the city is a den of sin, with its many bars, transvestite show, and the so called “Kuta cowboys”, young and slender Balinese gigolo seduces a wealthy foreign women who showered them with gifts and give them a taste of the good life.
 For many years the city grew steadily, transforming from a small fishing village along the beach in the vibrant resort with plenty of nightlife.
 Kuta by and large attracts young people seeking entertainment.
 After sunset, the city plunges into the atmosphere of the nightlife.

 At the end of the Second world war, the government of Indonesia has come to the conclusion that Kuta can become a popular tourist destination and bring more profit.
 By the end of 1960-ies, she was listed among the popular destinations in Southeast Asia among the fans of eco tourism and the hippie from Australia and Europe.
-To началу1970's, surfers began increasingly to visit the then small fishing village.
+By the early 1970s, surfers began increasingly to visit the then small fishing village.
 Tourism has developed slowly until the 1980s, and with it gradually grew restaurants and hotels.
 In those years spoke of three To Kathmandu in Nepal, street Khoasan road in Bangkok and Kuta on the island of Bali - a popular hippie route many countries of the world at the time.
 In the 1990s, the rampant commercialization of Kuta has spawned a number of environmental problems associated with frequent congestion and waste management issues, as well as the influx of illegal immigrants and Intrusive street vendors.
 Most affected farmers are forced to sell their fields in connection with an expanding construction.
 Those who were unwilling to sell their agricultural plots, has not had the opportunity to engage in farming in connection with the termination of water supply.
 So came the end of the agrarian era Kuta, marking its transformation into one of the most developed areas in Bali.

 Surfing, beach holidays, shopping and evening entertainment are the main occupations and leisure in Kuta, and interesting attractions are virtually absent.
 The beach is very nice but almost always crowded.
 Kuta has received special recognition among surfers.
 Long sandy beach with a lack of dangerous rocks or coral, makes it especially attractive for beginners.
 Large, Western-style shopping centres are virtually absent in Bali, but the best ones are located in the Kuta area.
 Here you can taste many dishes of international and local cuisine.
 Restaurants are usually either very cheap or medium price range.
 Exclusive restaurants a bit, but they are there.
 The most prestigious restaurants in nearby Seminyak.
 All the bars and restaurants serve alcohol freely.

-In connection with the growing popularity of Bali, Kuta is continually developing, having, thus, unsightly, poorly planned buildings, often chaotic and oversaturated.
+In connection with increasing popularity of Bali, Kuta is continually developing, having, thus, unsightly, poorly planned buildings, often chaotic and oversaturated.
 Some streets with potholes on the road and the rules of the road do not mean much for its members.
 Most of the roads are crowded with scooters, taxis and private cars.
 Local motorists beeps during overtaking or when squeezed into the limited space on the road between other vehicles.
 Drivers often fold the side mirrors of their car, maneuvering on a narrow strip of the road amongst parked cars.
 However, this disorder does not repel tourists, and each year hundreds of thousands of visitors choose the place of your stay.

 Today, tourists enjoy free access to WiFi in local shops, restaurants, cafes and hotels.
 Dealers aggressively trying to sell to tourists while walking on the streets or sitting in restaurants.